sajal243/Round-templates/pedagogy/README.md

 #### 2. Learning Objectives and Cognitive Level
 a) Student will be able to explain the working of half wave rectifier.<br>
 b) To calculate the ripple factor of Half Wave Rectifier.<br>
-c) With the help of physical image of Half Wave Rectifier kit , student try to achieve cognitive knowledge.
+c) With the help of real experiment video tutorials with Half Wave Rectifier kit that are available in market to ease the experiment , student try to achieve cognitive knowledge.

 <br/>